-Are you in London or surrounding areas and need Probate?
-Final Duties can offer you low cost probate and assist you throughout the whole process, beating all our competitors in price and simplicity.
+Are you in London or surrounding areas and require Probate services?
+Final Duties can offer a value-for-money probate service through regulated specialist firms and assist with the next steps with helpful advice and an empathetic approach .
 We provide quick and simple quotes.
-Unlike many banks and other probate providers we do not even have to visit your home.
+Unlike many banks and other probate providers we do not even have to arrange for a face-to-face appointment.

 The London Probate office is located at the First Avenue House at 42-49 High Holborn.
 The First Avenue House has 19 Family Division courts and holds a complete set of calendars of wills and administrations from 1858.
 The First Avenue House has been the primary Probate Department of the Principal Registry in England and Wales since 1858.